fiberseq/fiberseq-smk/README.md

 # TODO
 - [x] Make an extract tool
+- [x] Add primrose
+- [x] Add unknown case to end of fiber calls
+- [x] Add a ccs input option
 - [ ] Add a sample tag to the bam header.
 - [ ] Add a pipeline version to the bam header (git commit).
 - [ ] Add env version to the output somewhere.
-- [x] Add primrose
-- [x] Add unknown case to end of fiber calls
-- [x] Add a ccs input option
+- [ ] Can we check for de-multiplexing automatically?

 # Workflow